 PROPERTY DIVISION

-At Standish Law Group, we focus solely on family law, and our attorneys have the advanced experience to handle the most complex property division issues.
+At Standish Law Group, we focus solely on family law, and our lawyers have the advanced experience to handle the most complex property division issues.
 We understand that your financial future depends on receiving a fair division of the marital assets.
-Our attorneys will do everything in their power to maximize your award and protect your financial interests.
+Our lawyers will do everything in their power to maximize your award and protect your financial interests.

 Understanding Property Division in Nevada

 Nevada is a community property state.
 This means that any property or debt acquired during your marriage is considered that of both parties in the marriage.
 There are usually exceptions.
 At times these exceptions make marital property a complicated issue.
 Hiring a divorce attorney with extensive experience in Nevada community property laws can make the difference in your case.
-Your financial future may hinge on the division of assets and debt, and you should not trust your future to an inexperienced lawyer.
-Call today for further information.
+Your financial future may hinge on the division of assets and debts, and you should not trust your future to an inexperienced lawyer.

 Addressing The Complex Issues in Property Division

 Since Nevada is a community property state, in most cases each spouse owns half of the assets and debts acquired during the marriage.
 In a divorce court these assets and debts are distributed equally between the spouses.
-Community property may be divided unequally upon divorce if the spouses entered a Nevada Premarital Agreement or a Marital Dissolution Settlement Agreement.
-Our professionals can offer additional information on these agreements.
+Community property may be divided unequally upon divorce if the spouses entered a Nevada Pre- or Post-marital Agreement, Separation Agreement, or a Marital Dissolution Settlement Agreement.
+Our lawyers can offer additional information on these agreements.
+There are other situations that may provide for an unequal division of assets or debts.

 In many cases, our clients face additional complexities during property division.
 We are equipped to resolve a wide range of complicated issues, including those involving: